 Bouteflika is expected to easily win another five-year term after 15 years in power in the vote on April 17, despite concerns over his health since suffering a stroke last year.

-Some in the Algerian opposition described the timing of Kerry's visit as odd and as an indirect statement of support to Bouteflika's election bid.
+Some in the Algerian opposition described the timing of Kerry’s visit as odd, saying it was an indirect statement of support to Bouteflika’s election bid.

 Backed by the Front de Liberation Nationale (FLN) party, which has dominated Algerian politics since independence in 1962, and with major opposition parties weak, split or boycotting the vote, Bouteflika is almost assured of a win.

 Bouteflika’s opponents say the dominance of a clan of FLN veterans and army generals make the election an unfair battle, and they ask how the president will govern if he cannot even campaign due to his condition.

 Since the stroke that put him in Paris hospital for several months at the start of last year, Bouteflika has rarely appeared and has spoken in public on television only to announce his candidacy last month.
 (Writing by Patrick Markey; Editing by Raissa Kasolowsky)